-- (a) The PCC approves the treasury management activity in 2012/13 set out in paragraphs 6 to 18, and the interest rate observations in paragraph 20. - (b) The PCC formally adopts the CIPFA Code of Practice for Treasury Management. - (c) The PCC approves the Treasury Strategy Statement for 2013/14 set out in Appendix B. - (d) The PCC approves the criteria for selecting counter parties and the current eligible counter parties and their limits as set out in Appendix C. - (e) The PCC will undertake a mid-year review of Treasury Management activity in accordance with the CIPFA Code of Practice for Treasury Management.
+- (a) The Commissioner formally adopts the CIPFA Code of Practice for Treasury Management. - (b) The Commissioner approves the Treasury Strategy Statement for 2018/19 set out in Appendix B. - (c) The Commissioner approves the criteria for selecting counter parties and the current eligible counter parties and their limits as set out in Appendix C. - (d) The Commissioner will undertake a mid-year review of Treasury Management activity in accordance with the CIPFA Code of Practice for Treasury Management.
+This will be reported to the Joint Audit Committee.